 Growth in data driven PLCs and implementation of tier 1 MTSS has been demonstrated in all subject areas.
-CAASPP scores, District scores, and common formative assessment scores continue to show growth.
+CAASPP scores, District scores, and common formative assessment scores continued to show growth prior to COVID restrictions.

 Briefly describe any major differences between the intended implementation and/or the budgeted expenditures to implement the strategies/activities to meet the articulated goal.